Athens International Airport: Main Terminal

 In March 2018, the Athens International Airport issued a tender for its first physical expansion, concerning the south wings of the main terminal.
 The tender called for a building expansion with a total area of approximately 14,950 square meters over five levels (levels 0 to 4).
-The construction company to build the expansion has been awarded in summer 2018 and the project is scheduled to be completed by mid-2019.
-It will add 18 more counter check-in decks as well as additional space for arrivals, departures, security and automated control gates, it will also add expanded shopping area and new lounges by mid-2020.
+The construction company to build the expansion was awarded in summer 2018, and the project was scheduled to be completed by mid-2019.
+It was to add 18 more counter check-in decks as well as additional space for arrivals, departures, security and an automated control gate.
+It also planned to add an expanded shopping area and new lounges by mid-2020.

 Satellite Terminal

 The satellite terminal has two levels, one for arrivals and the other for departures.
 It is easily accessible through an underground link complete with moving walkways.
 The terminal is equipped with ten jet bridges and is capable of handling annual traffic of six million passengers.

 In recent years its parking stands were utilized for long-term storage of airliners, specifically two ex-Olympic Airways Airbus A340-300s (both aircraft were transferred to its new owner in February 2017) and a Boeing 767-300ER of defunct Greek start-up carrier SkyGreece Airlines.
 However, as of June 2017, the parking space of the satellite terminal is in full use for both Schengen and non-Schengen area flights and to accommodate increased traffic.
 From June 2017 some low-cost carriers were using it.
 On 24 May 2018, the Satellite Terminal officially restarted full operations.
-The airlines using it are Ryanair, Easyjet, Vueling, Eurowings, Norwegian, Transavia and Transavia France, TUIfly Belgium, Brussels Airlines, Aer Lingus, Air Transat and Scoot.
+The airlines using it are Ryanair, Easyjet, Vueling, Eurowings, Norwegian, Transavia and Transavia France, TUIfly Belgium, Wizz Air, Delta Air Lines and Air Transat.